ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ## Shutdown

 - Stop applications
-  - If they were started with `Gradle`, go to the terminals where they are running and press `Ctrl+C`
+  - If they were started with `Maven`, go to the terminals where they are running and press `Ctrl+C`
   - If they were started as a Docker container, run the script below
     ```
     ./stop-apps.sh